RichardBrown384/riscos-artworks-js/docs/blend-groups/README.md

 ## Notes

-Current idea: Given that there appears to be a step for testing self-intersection and compensatory steps are taken if one is found it's possible that the algorithm uses area (since it's probably easier to compute the area of a path if it's not degenerate).
-In the case of the examples above, it perhaps decides to remove the three edges that change the area of the source path least.
+Current idea: Given that there appears to be a step for testing self-intersection and compensatory steps are taken if one is found it's possible that the algorithm uses relative area (since it's probably easier to compute the area of a path if it's not degenerate).
+Possibly something along the lines of which point mapping changes the relative area least.
+Failing that it could be due to angles.

 Might be worth investigating [Ramer-Douglas-Peucker][ramer-douglas-peucker] and [Visvalingam–Whyatt][visvalingam–whyatt]

+### Papers

-Morphing Using Curves and Shape Interpolation Techniques by Henry Johan, Yuichi Koiso, and Tomoyuki Nishita is an interesting read that handles Béziers.
+1. **Morphing Using Curves and Shape Interpolation Techniques by Henry Johan, Yuichi Koiso, and Tomoyuki Nishita** is an interesting read that handles Béziers.
 It was published in 2000 which is a bit later than the versions of !AWViewer we're using but does cite a number of papers from around 1990.

-A Physically Based Approach to 2–D Shape Blending by Thomas W. Sederberg and Eugene Greenwood (cited in the above paper) was published in 1992 so is contemporaneous with !AWViewer, and it does discuss the idea of introducing points in the source and target paths.
+2. **A Physically Based Approach to 2–D Shape Blending by Thomas W. Sederberg and Eugene Greenwood** (cited in the above paper) was published in 1992 so is contemporaneous with !AWViewer, and it does discuss the idea of introducing points in the source and target paths.
 Importantly it does mention that introducing arbitrary points is computationally expensive.
 However,